rcmoutinho/salt-local-dev/README.md

 Once you have managed all the previous instructions, you should execute all states safely.
 Before applying all changes, you can run a test to understand all the potential changes.

+> _NOTE: **For macOS**, you might need to log in to the AppStore before running all states.
+Processes that install apps via CLI require this access.
+Only previously downloaded apps can be installed.
+Any other will cause an error while trying to install._

 ```bash
 # dry-run
 sudo salt-call state.highstates test=True